Towards Simple and Provable Parameter-Free Adaptive Gradient Methods: Proof of Theorem

-where the first inequality follows by the convexity of $f(\xb)$ and Jensen's inequality, the second inequality follows again by the convexity of $f(\xb)$, and the last inequality follows by \eqref{eq:2_31}.
-For $I_1$ on the right-hand side of \eqref{eq:2_32}, we have
+where the first inequality holds by the convexity of $f(\xb)$ and Jensen's inequality, the second inequality follows again from the convexity of $f(\xb)$, and the last inequality follows from \eqref{eq:2_31}.
+For $I_1$ on the right-hand side of \eqref{eq:2_32}, denote $D_t=\max_{i\leq t}\|\xb_i-\xb^*\|_{\infty}$, we have